Carbon-Chain Chemistry in the Interstellar Medium: Abstract

 \section{Abstract}

-The presence of carbon-chain molecules in the interstellar medium (ISM) has been known since the early 1970s and $>100$ such species have been identified to date, making up $>40\%$ of the total of detected ISM molecules.
-They are prevalent not only in star-forming regions in our Galaxy, but also in other galaxies.
+{ The presence of carbon-chain molecules in the interstellar medium (ISM) has been known since the early 1970s and $>130$ such species have been identified to date, making up $\sim 43$\% of the total of detected ISM molecules.
+They are prevalent not only in star-forming regions in our Galaxy but also in other galaxies.
 These molecules provide important information on physical conditions, gas dynamics, and evolutionary stages of star-forming regions.
-More complex species of polycyclic aromatic hydrocarbons (PAHs) and fullerenes (C$_{60}$ and C$_{70}$) have been detected in circumstellar envelopes around carbon-rich Asymptotic Giant Branch (AGB) stars and planetary nebulae, while PAHs are also known to be a widespread component of interstellar dust in most galaxies.
-Recently, two line survey projects toward the starless core Taurus Molecular Cloud-1 with large single-dish telescopes have detected many new carbon-chain species, including molecules containing benzene rings.
+Larger species of polycyclic aromatic hydrocarbons (PAHs) and fullerenes (C$_{60}$ and C$_{70}$), which may be related to the formation of the carbon-chain molecules, have been detected in circumstellar envelopes around carbon-rich Asymptotic Giant Branch (AGB) stars and planetary nebulae, while PAHs are also known to be a widespread component of the ISM in most galaxies.
+Recently, two line survey projects toward Taurus Molecular Cloud-1 with large single-dish telescopes have detected many new carbon-chain species, including molecules containing benzene rings.
 These new findings raise fresh questions about carbon-bearing species in the Universe.
-This article reviews various aspects of carbon-chain molecules, including observational studies, chemical simulations, quantum calculations, and laboratory experiments, and discusses open questions and how they may be answered by future facilities.
+This article reviews various aspects of carbon-chain molecules, including observational studies, chemical simulations, quantum calculations, and laboratory experiments, and discusses open questions and how future facilities may answer them. }